jameskajon/mercator-puzzle-additions/README.md

 • added timer that can be stopped and stated by the user, but will start each time a country is placed and stop once all are placed

+note to self: you run this by using python3 -m http.server in terminal while in dir of index file